 Mitigation Measures and Statement of Overriding Considerations

 The commission is expected to adopt a Statement of Overriding Considerations (SOC), justifying the project’s approval despite unmitigated environmental impacts.
 The SOC emphasizes the anticipated economic benefits, including job creation and local tax revenue contributions, outweighing the environmental drawbacks.
-Among the benefits outlined are increased employment opportunities, local infrastructure improvements, and economic growth from industrial expansion.
+The benefits outlined are increased employment opportunities, local infrastructure improvements, and economic growth from industrial expansion.

 The EIR proposes specific mitigation measures, including a Traffic Control Plan to manage construction-related traffic, measures to enhance pedestrian and cyclist safety, and coordinated utility extensions.
 Southern California Edison and the Mission Springs Water District will supply necessary electricity, water, and sewer services, following planned extensions to accommodate the project’s needs.